Last Updated: December 22, 2025

 In the Current and Pending (Other) Support document, researchers must include all resources made available to them in support of and/or related to all of their research endeavors, regardless of whether there is monetary value and regardless of whether those resources are at the UO.
 This includes, but is not limited to:

-- All projects currently under consideration (such as a pending application), regardless of the source, whether the UO will be the home of the project, and whether there is monetary value.
+- All resources made available, or expected to be made available to a researcher in support of their research and development efforts, regardless of the source, whether the UO will be the home of the project, and whether there is monetary value.
 In other words, researchers must disclose in-kind support such as office or lab space, equipment, supplies, or employees.

 - Include active and pending sponsored projects total award amount.
 For subawards, only the total subaward amount needs to be included.
 Researchers should enter their support entries so they are grouped together based on the “Status of Support” and are in the order of active and pending support from top to bottom.